Your IP:

 Real-life examples of Siri listening to users

 Apple apologized for that accident and immediately came up with Siri updates.
-Starting from iOS 13.2 and macOS 10.15.1, users can opt out of the Siri grading system and remove their Siri voice history.
+With iOS 13.2 and macOS 10.15.1, the Siri grading system can now be turned off and the Siri voice history can be deleted.

 1. Enter Settings > Analytics & Improvements.